 Now you can download all three of our free pitch deck templates, choose the design that’s best for you (Geo, Craft, or Pro), and start customizing the slides to tell your company story.
 These templates will be the perfect companion to your elevator speech.

-How to make your pitch deck stand out from the rest
+How to make your business pitch deck stand out from the rest

-Have a marketing & sales plan: You don’t need to have all of the details fleshed out, but your pitch deck should include some details on how you plan on marketing and selling your product.
+- Have a marketing and sales plan: You don’t need to have all of the details fleshed out, but your pitch deck should include some details on how you plan on marketing and selling your product.
 Investors will want to know that you’ve thought about this aspect of the business.

 How to give the perfect elevator pitch: